DVNghiem/pyfast/README.md

 ### 🏃 Run your code

-This using default CLI Robyn, you can see bellow.
 You will then have access to a server on the `localhost:5005`,
 ```python
 # main.py
 from hypern import Hypern